Provision of Basic Needs/ Family Supports

 – Payback for Education Tecumseh –

-Patterned after a county program, local businesses and educators join together to plan hands on work site experiences for 8th graders.
+Patterned after a county program, local businesses and educators join together to plan hands-on job shadowing experiences for 8th graders.

 – Pen Pals –